Fruitvale Open-Air School

 OMCA

-There was some objection in opening the school, from the parents of the selected children and the children themselves.
+There were some objections to opening the school, both from the parents of the selected children and the children themselves.
 The parents did not want their children singled out; the children worried they would be teased as being “sick.”
 These fears were realized, and the teachers struggled with how to deal with the repeated taunts

 Oakland Tribune May 13, 1913

-The idea of the open-air classroom was incorporated in many of the new schools built in the 1920s.
-I don’t know how long the Fruitvale Open Air school was open.
-I will update if I find more information.
+The open-air classroom idea was incorporated into many of the new schools built in the 1920s.
+I don’t know how long the Fruitvale Open Air School was open.
+I will update you if I find more information.

 More Info: